spiral/docs/odm/oop.md

 $post->save();
 ```

-Singilar aggreations will return outer Document or null if nothing can be found:
+Singilar aggregations will return outer Document or `null` if nothing can be found:

 ```php
 dump($post->author());